gameontext/sample-room-java/README.md

 1. Go to [https://game-on.org/](https://game-on.org/) and click **Enter**.
 2. Select an authentication method to log in with your username and password for that type.
 3. If you've never played before, you'll need to choose a display name and favorite color, and click **Done**
-3. Once you are in First room, view your user profile using the link in the top right.
+3. Once you are in First Room, view your user profile using the link in the top right.
 It is either your username or a person icon.
 4. You should now see your **Game On!
 ID** and **Shared Secret** near the middle of the page.

 ## Registering your room

-In production its likely that multiple instances of your service will exist.
-As a result of this, by default the sample rooms do not register themselves (you need to provide the GAMEON_ID and GAMEON_SECRET to do this).
+Microservices in production should support automatic scaling, with multiple instances of the room microservice running in parallel, with new instances starting or existing instances stopping at unpredictable times.
+As a result of this, the room does not programmatically register itself by default.
+You can force it to do so by specifying the GAMEON_ID and GAMEON_SECRET environment variables.

 The preferred way to register a room is either via the [command line regutil tool](https://github.com/gameontext/regutil) or via the interactive map.
 Below are the instructions for using the interactive map to register a new room in GameOn!.

 1. Go to the [interactive map service](https://game-on.org/interactivemap)
 2. Under **Tools**, select **Room Developer**.
 3. Set your Game On! id and Shared Secret fields that you obtained in the steps above, and then close the window.
 4. From the **Tools** menu again, select **Create new room**.
 5. Under the **Room** tab set the **Name**, **Full Name** and **Description**.
-6. Under Connection, set the web socket url that your room will be avilable on.
-If you don't yet know this you can leave this blank and update it later.
+6. Under Connection, set the public websocket url for your deployed service.
+If you don't yet know this you can leave the field blank and update it later.

 ## Getting the source code